Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Spatial discretisation: the Hermite basis

-for some $c_{k}>0$, for all data $u_0\in\Sigma^k$.
+This completes the proof for $k=1$.
+We prove the result for $k\geq 2$ by induction.
+Suppose we have already shown for some $c_{k}>0$, for all data $u_0\in\Sigma^k$.
 This is true for $k=1$ as shown in \eqref{eqn:aux_identity_1}.
 Estimate \eqref{eqn:aux_identity_k-1} holds for $v(t)=J(t)u(t)$ and for $\nabla u(t)$ since both are linear Schr\"odinger evolutions - indeed $\nabla$ and $J(t)$ commute with the free Schr\"odinger operator.
 Therefore we have

 We deduce

 thus, adding $\|u(t)\|_{H^{k+1}}$ to both sides,